DayuanTan/AI-TensorFlow-Blockchain-Certificate/Microsoft_Azure1_AI_Fundamentals_AI-900_Exam_Prep_Specialization/2_Microsoft_Azure_Machine_Learning/READMD.md

 - publish predictive services, and
 - monitor their usage.

 ### 1.2 Azure Machine Learning to Train and Deploy a Predictive Model

+#### 1.2.1 Azure ML
+- What is machine learning?
+  - Machine learning is a technique that uses mathematics and statistics to create a model that can predict unknown values.
+  - It is the foundation for most artificial intelligence solutions.
+- Develop ML model
+  - Training and deploying an effective machine learning model involves a lot of work.
+It can be a time consuming and resource intensive process.
+- Azure
+  - cloud based services
+    - help data scientists
+      - prepare data,
+      - train models,
+      - publish predictive services, and
+      - monitor their usage
+      - increase their efficiency by automating many of the time consuming tasks associated with training models
+- Common steps
+  - 1. Data ingestion
+    - Get the data
+  - 2. Data pre-processing
+    - Iteratively explore the data and prepare it for modeling
+    - Steps
+      - Feature selection.
+Identify the features that will help to predict the label and discarding others
+      - Data cleaning.
+Find errors or outliners and remove them.
+      - Impute missing feature values with a suitable replacement.
+      - Feature engineering, to derive new features from existing ones.
+      - Generally normalize your numeric features so thay are on the same scale.
+      - Apply a algorithm to fit your prepared data to train a model.
+      - Evaluate the performance.
+      - Deploy the model to a service.
+Connect to an application.

+#### 1.2.2.